oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/files/12-create-dashboard.md

-# Add Data to Graphs using the Analytic View
+# Add Queries that Select from the Analytic View

 ## Introduction